NICMx/Jool/docs/en/session-synchronization.md

 		2001:db8::1/96
 	}

-	# J is our secondary NAT64; start in the "BACKUP" state.
+	# K is our secondary NAT64; start in the "BACKUP" state.
 	state BACKUP
 	# Will only upgrade to master if this is the highest priority node that
 	# is alive.